 Photo by Marco Bicci/Shutterstock

-When in Osaka, ring in the New Year with a temple visit and traditional foods like prawns, herring roe, and mochi.
+When in Osaka, start the New Year with a temple visit and traditional foods like prawns, herring roe, and mochi.

 Photo by Komsitt Vikittikornkul/Shutterstock

-In Japan, the start of the New Year has a wholesome focus.
+In Japan, the New Year begins with a wholesome focus.
 Shōgatsu (New Year) is usually celebrated with a visit to the local temple to exchange last year’s lucky charms for new ones.
 At Osaka’s Sumiyoshi Taisha temple, about 2 million people visit during the first three days of January in a custom known as hatsumōde, the first Shinto shrine visit of the year.
 Queues can be hours long, but head to smaller shrines and temples, such as Tsuyuten Shrine or Isshinji Temple, and you’ll find an equally atmospheric event without the long wait.

 Afterward, be sure to feast on traditional New Year foods.
 Packed neatly into a tiered jūbako box, osechi-ryōri are the snacks of the season and include prawns (believed to bring a long life), herring roe (to boost fertility), and mochi (rice cake).
 You can purchase the bento box–like treats from department stores or supermarkets throughout the holiday season.

 One of Madrid’s well-known squares, Puerta del Sol, is home to one of the country’s biggest celebrations.
 For New Year’s Eve, people head to the area to see the clock strike 12 on the Real Casa de Correos building.
-(Expect confetti, cava, and churros, of course.)
-Come a few hours before midnight, as space is limited in the square.
+(Expect confetti, cava, and churros.)
+Arrive a few hours before midnight, as space is limited in the square.

 Don’t forget to bring some grapes.
-A Spanish tradition demands you swallow 12 in quick succession, one for each ring of the bell at midnight.
+A Spanish tradition demands you eat 12 in quick succession, one for each ring of the bell at midnight.

-Pace yourself on New Year’s Eve in the Bahamas, because the Junkanoo Festival makes some noise on January 1.
+Pace yourself on New Year’s Eve in the Bahamas, because the Junkanoo Festival makes some noise in the early hours of January 1.

 Photo by Montez Kerr/Shutterstock

-Tired of the winter chill that comes with New Year celebrations in the northern hemisphere?
+Tired of the winter chill that comes with New Year celebrations in the Northern Hemisphere?
 Fly to the balmy Bahamas, where people spend the first day of January celebrating Junkanoo.
-The origin of the celebration is still up for debate, but the most popular theory is that it came to be during the 1700s, when enslaved people were given three days off during the Christmas season, which they used to celebrate with friends and family.
+The origin of the celebration is still up for debate, but the most popular theory is that it came to be during the 1700s, when enslaved people were given a three-day break during the Christmas season, which they used to celebrate with friends and family.

 Nowadays, Junkanoo is celebrated on two days: Boxing Day (December 26) and January 1.
-Celebrations officially begin at 2:00 a.m. (giving you a couple hours for a disco nap after ringing in the new year) and include colorful costumes, goatskin drums, and plenty of dancing.
+Celebrations officially begin at 2 a.m. (giving you a couple hours for a disco nap after saluting the new year) and include colorful costumes, goatskin drums, and plenty of dancing.
 Bahamians everywhere will be in on the celebration, but much of the hoopla will be concentrated on downtown Nassau’s Bay Street.

 The event Silvesterpfad is more than 30 years old.